wy-ei/notebook/js/2015-08-13-function-in-js.md

 sayColor.call(o); //green this == o
 ```

-*if no parament gived,the default this will be global*
+*if no parament was gived,the default this will be global*

 + bind : return a function which is same as original but the value of this is changed to parament.e.g: